amballa/Lambda-Project/index.md

-# Historical Relationship between UFOs and Science Fiction Films
+# Historical Relationship between UFO Sightings and Popularity of Science-Fiction Movies

 ### Background
 Humans have long been fascinated by space and the prospect of intelligent extraterrestrial life.
+Surely, the cosmos is too vast for a bipedal ape species to be the only technologically-inclined life-form!
 We look to the sky for answers with equal parts hope and fear.
 But what we see is often not so clear.
-Whether it's blinking lights or impossible aerial movements, many have claimed to laid sight on other-wordly spacecraft.
-Over the past century alone, there has been over 80 thousand recorded sightings of unidentified flying objects across the world.
+Whether it's blinking lights or impossible aerial movements, many have claimed to lay sight on phenomena that is beyond explanation.
+Over the past century alone, the National UFO Reporting Center has catalogued over 80 thousand eyewitness accounts of unidentified flying objects across the world.
+Perhaps unsurprisingly, nearly 90% of those accounts came from Americans.
+So what it about America that makes UFO sightings such a regular occurence?
+Is there really something non-human out there or are the sightings the result of an overactive collective imagination?
+Are there cultural or political forces at play that might explain why so many Americans have these strange experiences?
+These questions remain open.
+But with this anaylsis, my goal is to compare the trends in the number of UFO sightings in the US with the box office performance of science-fiction films.
+I will also account for the population growth of the US over the same time period.
-Surely, the cosmos is too vast for a bipedal ape species to be the only technologically-inclined life-form!

- Is there really something out there or are sightings the result of an overactive imagination?

 ### Datasets
-For the analysis, I used 3 publicly available dataset:
+For this analysis, I used 3 publicly available dataset:
 1. UFO Sightings (National UFO Reporting Center via Kaggle)
 3. TMDB 5000 Movie (The Movie Database via Kaggle)
 4. US Population by Year (US Census Bureau)

-Limited by the time frame of the TMDB dataset, I chose to compare the data from 1960
+Limited by the time frame of the TMDB dataset, I chose to compare data from 1960 to 2013.

 ### Hypothesis

 ### Data Wrangling & Feature Engineering